Is ADHD Genetic? What the MTHFR

 - Zinc can be used to lower copper levels.

 - Follow clean eating diets such as Paleo or GAPS diets

 - Reduce stress in your life as if the stress response is using up methyl groups which are not being created due to this genetic mutation then there will be a shortage which in turn will affect other systems like the brain, thyroid function, fatigue etc.

 - Contact MTHFR Support Australia at www.mthfrsupport.com.au

 Finding out about the MTHFR gene and its possible effects has added another piece to the health puzzle and I can clearly see the total picture emerging now.
 Reasons why I’ve felt the way I have in the past, despite following a healthy lifestyle.
 The protocol I have been following in recent months is much the same, but it has given me a greater understanding of why I’m doing what I’m doing and the importance of continuing with it in order to feel better and avoid future health problems.
 It has also prompted me to encourage close family members to be tested.

 National Library of Medicine MTHFR information page

 All advice provided is for informational purposes only and is not intended to be, or serve as a substitute for professional medical or psychological advice, examination, diagnosis or treatment.
 Always seek the advice of your doctor or other qualified professionals with any questions you may have regarding a medical or psychological condition.
-Never disregard professional medical advice or delay in seeking it because of information you accessed through this website, blog, Facebook page, Instagram or Twitter or from any communication with A Gutful of ADHD.
+Never disregard professional medical advice or delay in seeking it because of information you accessed through this website, blog, Facebook page, Instagram or Twitter or from any communication with ADHD Support Australia.